google/truth/comparison.md

--   The two are verbose in different places: AssertJ requires (at least by convention) `return this;` at the end of each method; Truth requires a `SubjectFactory` anonymous class.
+-   The two are verbose in different places: AssertJ requires (at least by convention) `return this;` at the end of each method; Truth requires a method that returns a `Subject.Factory` (generally implemented as a method reference).
 Both require some verbose generics (and even an additional abstract class if you want to properly support subclassing), though we have plans to improve things in Truth.
 -   Truth's `Subject` class provides some convenience methods that build a failure message for you.
 (But we need to improve the format of that message, so the methods will change soon.)